mvysny/mvysny.github.io/_posts/2023-8-4-better-growatt-dashboard-with-grott.md

 folder and [patch it according to these instructions](https://github.com/johanmeijer/grott/issues/103#issuecomment-1663948264).
 Then, create a folder named `db` which will store the database contents.

-To store Grafana data, create a folder named `grafana-data`.
+To store Grafana data, create a folder named `grafana_data`.
+Run `chmod 0777 grafana_data` to allow Grafana to write to that folder.

 Now, create the following `docker-compose.yaml` file: